Vikram Dev: Reign

-Conquest of Bastar
+Conquest of Kotpad

 In 1777, Raja Daryao Deo of Bastar was ousted by his brother Raja Ajmer Singh and the former absconded to Jeypore seeking shelter in the fort of Vikram Dev.
 Essentially, Raja Daryao was accompanied by Vikram Dev to the capital of Bastar with one hundred cavalry, one hundred swordsmen, twelve thousand infantry, twenty canons and fifteen war elephants and was further joined by thousands of rebel soldiers.
 The defense of Ajgar Singh collapsed in a day and Daryao Deo was reinstalled on the throne of Bastar.
-The pargana of Kotpad was presented to Vikram Dev for his services, this pargana had five forts - Umerkote, Churchunda, Raigarh, Kotpad and Podagada.
+The tract of Kotpad was presented to Vikram Dev for his services.